jack-tsao/documentation/SOP's/NXP-documentation/README.md

 If you choose to use this file feel free to skip the host PC setup process, although you will still need another PC to view outputs from the board.

 Please consult ```document-guide.md``` under ```original-documents``` to view the original SOPs used to set up this demo.

+Things to fix:

+- Generate larger RAG database for more comprehensive knowledge background
+- Find more advanced language model for more intelligent responses